-10.1.3.4.2 Logged Forest in Logging Concessions
+10.1.3.5.2 Logged Forest in Logging Concessions

-The area of Logged Forest ( $LF{10}$ and $LF{25}$ respectively) inside Logging Concessions was finally calculated by subtracting the area $LF{10}$ and $LF{25}$ within protected areas from the total area of $LF{10}$ and $LF{25}$ .
+The area of Logged Forest (LF{10} and LF{25} respectively) inside Logging Concessions was finally calculated by subtracting the area LF{10} and LF{25} within protected areas from the total area of LF{10} and LF{25} (Workbook Table W21.3).

-10.1.3.5 Step 5.
+10.1.3.6 Step 5.
 Integration of Logged Forest into the forest cover matrices.

-In this final step the time-series of the areas of Logged Forest ( $LF{10}$ and $LF{25}$ respectively) inside Logging Concessions and Protected Areas were combined with the remote sensing data.
+In this final step the time-series of the areas of Logged Forest (LF{10} and LF{25} respectively) inside Logging Concessions and Protected Areas were combined with the remote sensing data.

-First, a second forest cover matrix was created, that linked to the data in the first set.
+First, a second forest cover matrix was created, that linked to the data in the first set (Workbook Table W20.2).
 Here, the assessment years at the 'start' of each assessment period were excluded (with the exception of 1990, which was the first assessment year), in order to generate an annual time series with only 1 set of values per year.

-To integrate the Logged Forest data, the assumption was made that all forest identified in the category Young secondary and Degraded Forest (see Table 16) within Protected Areas and Logging Concessions was Logged Forest.
-Based on this assumption the area of Logged Forest then replaced all Young secondary and Degraded Forest under Forest Remaining Forest land within Protected Areas and Logging Concessions.
-As the area of Logged Forest was greater than the area of Young secondary and Degraded Forest it replaced (for all years), the remainder was subtracted from the area of "Dense and flooded forest", (Old growth, Old secondary and Older logged under Forest land remaining Forest Land, Table 16) within logging concessions and protected areas, to ensure the total forested areas were correct.
+To integrate the Logged Forest data, the assumption was made that all forest identified in the category Secondary Forest (either Stable or Degraded, see Table 16) within Protected Areas and Logging Concessions was Logged Forest.
+Based on this assumption the area of Logged Forest then replaced all Stable and Degraded Secondary Forest under Forest Remaining Forest land within Protected Areas and Logging Concessions.
+As the area of Logged Forest was greater than the area of Secondary Forest it replaced (for all years), the remainder was subtracted from the area of "Dense and flooded forest", (Old growth, Old secondary and Older logged under Forest land remaining Forest Land, Table 16) within logging concessions and protected areas, to ensure the total forested areas were correct.

-The Adjustment to the Activity Data was made as follows:
+The Adjustment to the Activity Data was made as follows (Workbook Table W20.2):

-- 1. Sum of two Logged Forest categories: $(LF{10} + LF{25})$ - 2.
-Sum of two secondary forest categories (Degraded + Stable) - 3.
-Deduct area of secondary forest from Logged Forest (Logged Secondary) - 4.
-Deduct the remaining area from the area of 'Dense' forest ('Dense' Remaining Logged)
+- 1. Sum of two Logged Forest categories: (LF10 + LF25), - 2.
+Sum of two secondary forest categories (Degraded + Stable), - 3.
+Deduct area of secondary forest from Logged Forest (Logged Secondary), - 4.
+Deduct the remaining area from the area of 'Dense' forest ('Dense' Remaining Logged).

 This resulted in the final annual time-series of forested areas in hectares disaggregated by National Land Tenure, IPCC land-use category, REDD+ Activity and forest type (seven with the inclusion of 'unidentified' forest for 1990-2000 data).
-These data were retained for the Activity Data for removals calculations (an example is presented in Table 17).
+These data were retained for the Activity Data for removals calculations (an example is presented in Table 17, the full data-set is presented in Workbook Table W20.2).
 All data sum to the total forested area for Gabon for each year.

-10.1.3.6 Step 6.
+10.1.3.7 Step 6.
 Interpretation of forest types to apply removals factors.